dfan/personalweb/content/about.md

 ### Short Bio
 I graduated *Magna Cum Laude* from Princeton University in 2019 with a B.S.E in computer science.
 I am passionate about advancing the state-of-art in computer vision and deep learning research, as well as reducing the computational and domain knowledge barriers that prevent large-scale production use of machine learning.
 I am currently an Applied Scientist at Amazon, and was formerly a software engineer in AWS AI.

-My current research interests include: 3D vision, semantic scene understanding, multi-modal learning, and learning with limited or no supervision.
+My current research interests are in video understanding, with a particular emphasis on self-supervised video representation learning from multiple modalities.
 I see a future where computers are capable of human-like perception and visual reasoning.

 I am fluent in English and Mandarin Chinese.
 My hobbies include tennis, ping pong, clarinet, nature walks, hacking, and writing.